-Issue Corrective Action Timeframe Completed?
-Comments Use appropriate methods to determine and Summer 2009 YES Initially complete Public Access demarcate PacifiCorp-owned lands and allowed public uses.
+Issue Corrective Action Timeframe Completed? the commonwhat weatherds to determine and Comments ublic Access Use appropriate methods to determine and demarcate PacifiCorp-owned lands and allowed Summer 2009 YES Initially complete abiic Access public uses.
 Annual YES Ensure fence and fence post condition on Summer 2009 YES Initially complete boundaries as necessary to control trespass OHV and livestock grazing.
-Annual YES Fence is good Post "No Trespassing" and ownership signs on the west side under the Highway 34 bridge to discourage public access to the Project Operations Summer 2009 YES Complete land west of the bridge and to protect the riparian Annual YES No signs but rock barriers placed to stop access.
+Annual YES Fence is good Post "No Trespassing" and ownership signs on the west side under the Highway 34 bridge to discourage public access to the Project Operations Summer 2009 YES Complete land west of the bridge and to protect the riparian habitat.
+Annual YES No signs but rock barriers placed to stop access.
 Complete the signage and facilities at the Black Canyon put-in with: (1) recreational rules signs; (2) "Part 8" signs; (3) a "Stop" sign; (4) "No Fires" signs; Spring 2009 YES Complete (5) "Speed Limit 10 mph" signs; (6) "Pack It In, Pack It Out" signs; (7) a portable toilet placed and maintained spring and summer at the put-in.
 Annual YES Signage complete • Maintain the parking areas according to RTSP Spring 2009 YES Initially completed standards (p.
 29).
-Ongoing YES Appears well maintained.
-Provide overflow parking area if boater use exceeds capacity of gravel parking area.
-Future activity NO Not needed at this time capacity of graver parking area.
+Ongoing YES Good condition-Bare ground treatment in 2017 Provide overflow parking area if boater use exceeds provide area of ground parking area.
+Future activity NO Not needed at this time capacity of gravel parking area.
 Annual N/A N/A Maintain boat access at the Grace Dam put-in and consider placing rocks in river to create eddy for Spring 2009 YES Initially completed safer boat launch.
 Ongoing YES Boat access available.
-Eddy not necessary years, per LMP and RTSP) f damage to adjacent sensit Conservation shoreline bu Inspect the recreation site periodically (every 5 years, per LMP and RTSP) for signs of environmenta damage to adjacent sensitive habitats designated as Conservation shoreline buffers, and appropriate steps will be taken if damage is detected.
-YES Good Install boulders or other barriers to prevent vehicles from accessing the area under the bridge to reduce loitering and littering.
+Eddy not necessary Inspect the recreation site periodically (every 5 years, per LMP and RTSP) for signs of environmental damage to adjacent sensitive habitats designated as Conservation shoreline buffers, and appropriate steps will be taken if damage is detected.
+Spring 2014, initially YES Good Install boulders or other barriers to prevent vehicles from accessing the area under the bridge to reduce loitering and littering.
 Fall 2009 YES Rock barriers installed

-Grace Dam Parcel Compliance Monitoring Date: 9-18-2015 Technician: Bryan Westerberg Corrective Action Timeframe Completed?
-Issue Comments Undertake appropriate weed control measures along the riparian zone and project roads as well as Vegetation Spring 2010 Weeds generally controlled.
-YES in localized, internal areas.
-Management Discontinue grazing on small (approximately 1-acre) Spring 2009 Incomplete NO parcel north of residence and east of Grace Dam to Horse grazing, temporary electric fence in place.
-Grazing allow revegetation of riparian strip.
-Annual NO continues No agricultural uses.
-Agricultural Uses Spring 2009 No permitted use; see previous comment (above) YES
+Grace Dam Parcel Compliance Monitoring Date: 8-22-2017 Technician: Bryan Westerberg Issue Corrective Action Timeframe Completed?
+Comments Vegetation Management Undertake appropriate weed control measures along the riparian zone and project roads as well as in localized, internal areas.
+Spring 2010 YES Weeds generally controlled.
+Discontinue grazing on small (approximately 1-acre) parcel north of residence and east of Grace Dam to Spring 2009 NO Incomplete allow revegetation of riparian strip.
+Annual NO Horse grazing, temporary electric fence in place.
+Grazing continues Agricultural Uses No agricultural uses.
+Spring 2009 YES No permitted use; see previous comment (above)